Grammarly is probably the first writing tool most people think of when they want a second set of eyes on their work.

 Want to know more?
 Check out my in-depth PerfectIt review.

 PaperRater is a free online writing analysis tool that checks your grammar, spelling, punctuation, and includes automatic scoring and a basic plagiarism checker.
-The free version caps submissions at about 300 words per page, and you must copy/paste text into the site.
-Premium unlocks longer submissions, fewer ads, and faster processing
+It's mostly useful for shorter pieces, especially academic assignments.

 PaperRater Feature